ryanjafari/ryanjafari.me/source/blog/2014-07-16-code-quality-technical-debt-why-should-i-care.html.markdown

 As clients, you should always have a person or team you trust overseeing development, whether or not they're the actual ones working on the project.

-If you're struggling with an app you feel is burdened by poor code quality and technical debt, check out our [Website Watchdog](http://ryanandcarlos.com/watchdog) package that can sniff out your app's silent killers.
+If you're struggling with an app you feel is burdened by poor code quality and technical debt, check out our <a href='http://ryanandcarlos.com/watchdog' target='_blank'>Website Watchdog</a> package that can sniff out your app's silent killers.

-<a href='http://ryanandcarlos.com/watchdog' class='btn btn-primary' target='new'>Learn more about Website Watchdog</a>
+<a href='http://ryanandcarlos.com/watchdog' class='btn btn-primary' target='_blank'>Learn more about Website Watchdog</a>